Jing Ding

 List of on-going studies.

-The project took one person two months to develop the first working prototype.
+It took one person two months to develop the first working prototype of this project.
 After that, there were multiple changes based on user feedback.
 Each development iteration took about one week.

-95% of my time was spent on page development, 20% of which was in Iron Speed Designer which I used to build the framework of this application.
+My time was spent 95% on page development, 20% of which was in Iron Speed Designer which I used to build the framework of this application.
 I spent the rest of the time customizing my application in Microsoft Visual Studio.

 The ASAP application is extensively customized.
 I wrote approximately 5,000 lines of code in the following areas, among others: